DaliaBasa/Active-Directory/ActiveDirectory.md

 ##
 ### Domain Level Roles
-This roles exist in every domain.
+These roles exist in every domain.

 ### Primary Domain Controller (PDC) Emulator
 The primary domain controller emulator is responsible for time synchronization, among other roles.
 Time synchronization is crucial in Active Directory so clients could authenticate.
 The Kerberos authentication protocol includes timestamp information if there is time difference between the client clock and the primary domain controller emulator of more than 5 minutes authentication will fail and so devices and users won’t be able to authenticate and will receive authentication errors.